ocaml/ocaml.org/data/tutorials/language/4ad_01_operators.md

     * `$` `&` `*` `+` `-` `/` `=` `>` `@` `^` `|`
     * `%` `<`
     * `#`
-1. Following characters, at least one if the first character is `#`, optional otherwise
+1. Following characters, at least one if the first character is `#`, optional otherwise:
     * `$` `&` `*` `+` `-` `/` `=` `>` `@` `^` `|`
     * `%` `<`
     * `!` `.` `:` `?` `~`